apache/beam/learning/prompts/code-explanation/java/11_io_jdbc.md

     Pipeline p = Pipeline.create(options);
 ```

-The `JdbcIO.readWithPartitions` method is used to read data from the JDBC source in parallel.
-The `withNumPartitions` method specifies the number of partitions to use.
+To read data from the JDBC source in parallel, the code snippet uses the `JdbcIO.readWithPartitions` method.
+The `.withNumPartitions()` method determines how many partitions the data will be split into for parallel processing.
 The `withPartitionColumn` method specifies the column to use for partitioning the data.
 The `withLowerBound` and `withUpperBound` methods specify the lower and upper bounds of the data to read.

 ```java
     p.apply(